 On the Helmshore side of Holcombe Moor stands Robin Hood’s Well.
-It would have been a welcome place for pilgrims to rest and take a drink on their way to Whalley Abbey.
-This medieval route is marked by the nearby Pilgrims Cross– or at least the modern stone that rests in its original place.
-Later, after Whalley Abbey was dissolved (see here) and the pilgrims passed no longer along this path, the well found new users.
+It would have been a welcome place for pilgrims to rest and take a drink on their way to Whalley Abbey or Sawley Abbey.
+This medieval route is marked by the nearby Pilgrims Cross or at least the modern stone that rests in its original place.
+Later, after the abbeys were dissolved and the pilgrims no longer passed along this path, the well found new users.
 These would be drovers and packhorse men on their route to Haslingden.

 Nearby to the well is the Ellen Strange Memorial and Cairn.
-This will be the subject of a blog post in the very near future, and we’ll place a link here.
 Below we give a route up to see the well and cairn, and an indication of where you could park.

 Henry Taylor: The Ancient Crosses and Holy Wells of Lancashire, Revised Version, Volume III Blackburn Hundred, Volume Editor A.J.Noble (2004) North West Catholic History Society, Wigan